Chalazion Treatment in Everett WA

 If you have some or all of these symptoms, please refer to the recommended treatments below, or contact us today for more information.

-Chalazion usually resolve on their own over the course of time.
+A chalazion usually resolves on their own over the course of time.
 However, it can take a few months before they disappear.
 To treat a chalazion, the following options are available:

 - Warm compresses applied four times a day for 10 to 15 minutes each time